The Fall of the House of Usher (miniseries): Guest

+Episodes

+While the first episode's title consists of a phrase from the first line of Poe's poem "The Raven", the last episode bears the poem's title.
+The other episodes have the same titles as the following short stories by Poe: "The Masque of the Red Death", "The Murders in the Rue Morgue", "The Black Cat", "The Tell-Tale Heart", "The Gold-Bug", and "The Pit and the Pendulum".

 Production

-Casting
+In October 2021, Netflix announced that Mike Flanagan was developing a new miniseries based on "The Fall of the House of Usher" and other works by Edgar Allan Poe.
 On December 9, 2021, Frank Langella, Carla Gugino, Mary McDonnell, Carl Lumbly, and Mark Hamill were cast.
 Samantha Sloyan, Rahul Kohli, Henry Thomas, T'Nia Miller, Kate Siegel, Sauriyan Sapkota, Zach Gilford, Katie Parker, Michael Trucco, Malcolm Goodwin, Crystal Balint, Kyleigh Curran, Paola Nuñez, Aya Furukawa, Matt Biedel, Daniel Jun, Ruth Codd, Robert Longstreet, Annabeth Gish, and Igby Rigney were cast the next day.
+The show may be partially based on the Sackler family who owned Purdue Pharma.

-On April 13, 2022, Langella was fired from the series after a misconduct investigation, with his role set to be recast.
-At the end of April 2022, Bruce Greenwood was cast to replace Langella.
+In April 2022, Langella was fired from the series after a misconduct investigation, with his role set to be recast.
+By the end of the month, Bruce Greenwood was cast to replace Langella.

-Filming

 Filming began on January 31, 2022, in Vancouver, Canada, and wrapped on July 9, 2022.

+Release

+The first two episodes debuted at Fantastic Fest in September 2023, as well as a pre-screening at Flanagan's alma mater, Towson University.
+The series was released on Netflix on October 12, 2023.

+Reception

+Viewership

+The Fall of the House of Usher was viewed 6 million times on its debut week, making it the most-watched English-language fiction program on Netflix that week, and third most-watched overall after the French-language series Lupin and the documentary series Beckham.
+The next week, it was the second most-watched series on Netflix, with 7.9 million views.